harperh0/carbon_trading/README.md

 - Code files: **carbon.py**
 - Documentation: The data scraping process is primarily executed using the **selenium** package in Python, which facilitates automated web browsing and data extraction from dynamic web pages.
-  - Detailed documentation explaining the implementation of Selenium within the **carbon.py** script is provided within the script itself as comments.
+  - Detailed documentation explaining the implementation of Selenium within the Python script is provided within the script itself as comments.
   - Key functionalities covered include:
     - Setting up the Selenium webdriver.
     - Navigating to target websites and interacting with web elements.